-The varieties of fitting variants, as well as the modular design, mean that it can be used by those who cannot walk or have limited mobility because of:
+The variety of fitting variants as well as the modular design mean that it can be used by those who cannot walk or have limited mobility e.g. because of:

 - Paralysis

 - · Loss of extremity (leg amputation)

-- · Extremity defect deformity
+- Extremity defect deformity

 - · Joint contractures/joint injuries

+- Strokes and brain injuries

+- Neurological disabilities (e.g. MS, Parkinson...)

-- Illnesses such as heart and circulation deficiencies, disturbance of equilibrium or cachexia as well as for elderly people who still have strength in the upper body.
+- Illnesses such as heart and circulation deficiencies, disturbance of equilibrium or cachexia as well as for elderly people who still have the strength in the upper body.

+- Persons who are mentally and physically able to control an input device to operate the wheelchair and its functions in a safe way.